Facelift

 After Surgery

-You can expect some swelling, bruising, and tightness in the face and neck for the first few days.
-These effects are normal and subside gradually.
-A compression garment or dressing may be applied to support healing.
-Pain is typically mild to moderate and managed with medication.
+Some swelling, bruising, and tightness in the face and neck are normal and usually ease within a week.
+A compression garment will be used to support healing, and any discomfort can be managed with medication.

-Your surgeon will schedule follow-up appointments to monitor healing and remove any stitches.
-Most people return to light activities within 7 to 10 days, while full recovery takes several weeks.
+Follow-up appointments allow your care team to monitor progress and remove stitches.
+Most people are able to resume light activities within a week, with full recovery taking several weeks.

 • First week

-Bruising and swelling peak but will start to improve.
+Swelling and bruising usually peak but start to improve.
 Mild discomfort is common.

 • Second week

-Visible swelling and bruising fade; most patients feel comfortable going out in public.
+Bruising and swelling fade, and many patients feel comfortable going out in public.

 • Weeks 3-4

 Residual swelling continues to improve.
-Normal routines, including work and social activities, are typically resumed.
+Most people can return to normal routines, including work and social activities.
+Exercise and more strenuous activities can be resumed.

 • After 6 weeks

-Exercise and strenuous activity can usually be resumed.
-Final results become more visible as healing completes.
+The final results of your facelift become more visible as healing completes.

 Are There Non-Surgical Alternatives to a Facelift?

-Add volume and smooth wrinkles, especially in the cheeks and nasolabial folds
+Restore volume and smooth out wrinkles, especially in the cheeks and around the nose and mouth (nasolabial folds and marionette lines).

 Temporarily reduces dynamic wrinkles caused by muscle movement (e.g., crow's feet, forehead lines).

-Uses dissolvable threads to lift sagging skin subtly
+Uses dissolvable threads to subtly lift sagging skin.

-Stimulate collagen production and tighten skin with ultrasound or radiofrequency energy
+Stimulates collagen production and tightens/lifts skin with ultrasound or radiofrequency energy.

 While these treatments offer noticeable improvements, they cannot match the dramatic and long-lasting results of a surgical facelift.
 Many patients start with non-surgical options and later transition to surgery for more substantial and lasting rejuvenation.